lentidas/DAI-2425-PW1/README.md

 ## Contributing

 You are welcome to contribute and improve this project.
-Bellow you will find some guidelines to help you get started.
+Below you will find some guidelines to help you get started.

 - We try to follow the Semantic Versioning guidelines as much as possible.
 You can find more information about it [here](https://semver.org/).
 - The releases for this project are automated using [Release Please](https://github.com/googleapis/release-please-action).